MicrosoftDocs/power-platform/power-platform/admin/customer-managed-key.md

 The Power Platform service administrator can then add Dataverse environments to the enterprise policy to start encrypting all the customer data in the environment with your encryption key.
 Administrators can change the environment's encryption key by creating another enterprise policy and add the environment (after removing it) to the new enterprise policy.
 In the event that the environment no longer needs to be encrypted using your customer-managed key, the administrator can remove the Dataverse environment from the enterprise policy to revert the data encryption back to Microsoft-managed key.

 The administrator can lock the customer-managed key environments by revoking key access from the enterprise policy and unlock the environments by restoring the key access.
+More information: [Lock environments by revoking key vault and/or key permission access (preview)](cmk-lock-unlock.md)

+To simplify the key management tasks, the tasks are broken down into three main areas:

+1. Create encryption key.
+1. Create enterprise policy and grant access.
+1. Manage environment's encryption.

 > [!WARNING]
 > When environments are locked, they can't be accessed by anyone, including Microsoft support.
 Environments that are locked become disabled and data loss can occur.